Appraising New Construction: Guidance for Follow-Up Inspections

 Newly built home nearly finished.
 Appraising new construction concept.

-While most appraisals only require a single field visit—and in some cases none—when it comes to appraising new construction, you may need to visit the property several times.
-It mostly depends on the lender requirements, but you are also going to be sure you practice due diligence.
+While most residential appraisals only require a single field visit to the subject property, when it comes to appraising new construction, you may need to visit the property several times.

 Related Reading: 6 Tips for Appraising New Construction Homes

-When you go to do your final inspection, follow this guidance:
+When you do your final inspection, follow this guidance:

 • Take your notes and original sketch of the improvements with you.